-1-2-20 Satakedai, Suita-shi, Osaka 565-0855 Japan Tel: +81-6-6368-1121

-Although Kansai University has 5 campuses, the main one is in Senriyama.
+1-2-20 Satakedai, Suita-shi, Osaka 565-0855 Japan Tel: +81-6-6368-1121 Although Kansai University has 5 campuses, the main one is in Senriyama.
 The campus map below is that of the Senriyama Campus in which most of the university's departments are located.
 Please remember where the Division of International Affairs is.
-We are on the second floor in the Building 2 marked as 2-1.
+We are on the third floor of the round building marked as 17.